riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 # Why is this important?

+Vipul discusses several motivations for looking at Wikipedia pageviews in his [original post][great_decline_full].

 # Overall pageviews vs pageviews of specific pages

+Overall pageviews data (i.e. the summed pageviews of all pages within each combination of language and access type) are available separately from pageviews data of specific pages.
+The Wikimedia Foundation publishes some of the pageview statistics for overall pageviews data in places such as the [Wikipedia monthly combined chart][combined_table].
+On the other hand, pageviews data for specific pages are available in various
+forms:

+  * Raw dumps are most consistently available (in various forms, such as pagecounts-raw and pagecounts-all-sites), but these are difficult to manage due to their large file sizes.
+  * From stats.grok.se, for desktop pageviews through December 2015.
+  * From the Wikimedia Pageview API starting TODO.

+In other words, if we want to look at the mobile pageviews data for specific pages between June 30, 2009 (when the mobile site was launched) and the end of June 2015 (after which the Wikimedia Pageview API was launched), the only thing we can do is to try to process the raw dumps, which we did not do.
+We are therefore working with rather limited data.
+Nevertheless we still think it's worth looking at the mobile pageviews data that we *do* have for specific pages because:

+  * Looking at the overall pageviews data has more interference from new pages being created.
+    Pages that have been around for almost all of the period we look at, such as pages for colors or countries, have less interference.
+  * One thing we wanted to look at is the mobile-to-desktop pageviews ratio of various types of pages.
+  * There is enough data now from the Wikimedia Pageview API to make the graphs interesting to look at.
+    (See next section.)

 # What has changed since March 2015?